nojronatron/nojronatron.github.io/code301-files/node-and-pairprog.md

 What is node used for?

 > Node is based on the V8 javascript runtime engine so it will execute javascript.
+> Client-side and server-side applications, especially Apps that required real-time interaction, streaming, or have APIs.

 ## Six Reasons to Pair Program